 Vegan Yeast Free Hamburger Buns are very easy to make and nice to have on hand for whenever you are craving bread.
 You can enjoy them freshly baked or freeze them for later.

 What I also love about this recipe is how versatile it is.
 You can easily change it to match your dietary or taste requirements.
-You can use gluten free flours if you’re gluten intolerant, or whole-wheat to make it higher in nutrients and fibre.
+You can use gluten free flours if you’re gluten intolerant, or all whole-wheat to make it higher in nutrients and fibre.
 Whatever your taste, these buns are the perfect and easy choice.

 Making Yeast Free Hamburger Buns

-The buns are baked and then let to cool on a baking rack.
+The buns are baked under tinfoil and then let to cool on a baking rack.
 I usually slice them during the cooling stage when they are still soft.
 Once cooled, they become firmer and more dense and breadlike.
 The buns then can be eaten fresh or frozen for later.

 I like to top the buns with sesame seeds but you can use any seed to garnish, even a seed blend.
 Garnishing with seeds adds a nice, professional looking touch and adds taste and nutrition to the buns.